 2. Have a wet weather Plan B for your ceremony

 There is nothing more beautiful than an outdoor wedding ceremony but rain can easily ruin it for you.
-So we would definitely recommend that you arrange a wet weather back up for your wedding ceremony.
+So we would definitely recommend that you arrange wet weather back up for your wedding ceremony at your wedding venue.
 It is also a good idea to have a “Plan B” written into your wedding day schedule and on your invitations.
 So if it does rain, you know what to do and your guests know what to do.
 Plan for the worst and hope for the best.

 Hiring a marquee or a large tent is another option worth considering.

 If you are having the ceremony in the same location as the reception, they will often have a wet weather back up… but often this location is less than desirable.
 It is generally an empty room or even the foyer or Porte Cochere of the venue (driveway or entrance to the venue).
 So have a good look at the exact location if you are considering it.
 And make sure you would be happy to have your ceremony there if it did rain.